edition-esser-skala/webpage/_pages/about.md

   nav: about
 ---

-The Edition Esser-Skala provides practitioners with reliable, [Open Content](https://opendefinition.org/od) modern editions of (mainly) 18th century sacral music.
+The Edition Esser-Skala publishes [Open Content](https://opendefinition.org/od) editions of (mainly) 18th century sacral music.
 All scores may be freely downloaded in PDF format.
 Moreover, selected titles are available in print from Kindle Direct Publishing (at cost price).
-Our highlights include

-- various unpublished works by Johann [Michael Haydn](/scores/johann-michael-haydn), many of which are collected in the [Proprium Missæ](/projects/haydn-m-proprium-missae/) project
-- passions and oratorios by Johann Heinrich [Rolle](/scores/johann-heinrich-rolle) as well as Gottfried Heinrich [Stölzel](/scores/gottfried-heinrich-stoelzel)
+Scores by the Edition Esser-Skala *will always remain free and open*.
+Nevertheless, to be able to continue our publishing efforts, we appreciate your *support*, e.g. via [PayPal](paypal.me/esserskala).
+{: .notice--info}

+Currently, our focus lies on the following composers:

+Johann Michael Haydn
+: Our [editions](/scores/johann-michael-haydn) include litanies, vespers, and cantatas.
+Moreover, the [Proprium Missæ](/projects/haydn-m-proprium-missae/) project represents a comprehensive collection of short liturgical works (graduals, offertories, hymns, …).

+Joseph Leopold Eybler
+: We are working on a complete edition of Eybler's sacral music, including his [masses](/scores/joseph-leopold-edler-von-eybler) and [short liturgical works](/projects/eybler-proprium-missae).

+František Ignác Antonín Tůma
+: We are currently exploring the body of Tůma’s compositions and eventually plan to assemble a catalogue of works.
+Meanwhile, several of his [works](/scores/frantisek-ignac-antonin-tuma) are available as modern editions.

+Gregor Joseph Werner
+: We offer editions of Werner’s [masses](/scores/gregor-joseph-werner) and [short liturgical works](/projects/werner-proprium-missae).
+Concurrently, we are working on a [catalogue](https://www.gregor-joseph-werner.at) of his works.

+But don't miss out our other editions, which include several highlights, such as

-- the first edition of the *Missa Providentiæ* by Antonio [Caldara](/scores/antonio-caldara), which includes a *Credo* by Jan Dismas Zelenka (ZWV 31)
+- the *Missa Providentiæ* by Antonio [Caldara](/scores/antonio-caldara), which includes a *Credo* by Jan Dismas Zelenka (ZWV 31)
+- a reissue of the *Wohlgeübter Organist* by Johann Anton [Kobrich](/scores/johann-anton-kobrich), a collection of preludes, fugues, and toccatas that was first printed in the 1760s
 - a bilingual (Danish/German) edition of Friedrich Ludwig Æmilius [Kunzen](/scores/friedrich-ludwig-aemilius-kunzen)'s *Skabningens Halleluja* (*Das Halleluja der Schöpfung*)
-- a selection of the works by Baldassare [Galuppi](/scores/baldassare-galuppi) kept in Dresden
-- Austrian “superstars” such as Joseph Leopold [Eybler](/scores/joseph-leopold-edler-von-eybler), Florian Leopold [Gassmann](/scores/florian-leopold-gassmann), Leopold [Hofmann](/scores/leopold-hofmann), František Ignác Antonín [Tůma](/scores/frantisek-ignac-antonin-tuma), and Gregor Joseph [Werner](/scores/gregor-joseph-werner)
+- two passions (*Der gute Hirte* and *Jesu, deine Passion*) by Gottfried Heinrich [Stölzel](/scores/gottfried-heinrich-stoelzel)

 Many of our editions base upon freely available manuscripts and prints, which are provided by an increasing number of [archives and libraries](sources-for-digital-versions).